 2 hours • $4 each • Tuesdays in Oct., Nov., Mar., Apr., May • Max. group size: 60 - At the 1850s Plum Bayou log house students will have an in depth look at life on a farmstead by participating in how daily needs were met.
 Activities include churning butter, carding wool, hand-dipping a candle, visiting the blacksmith.

 2 hours • $4 each • Tuesdays in Oct., Nov., Mar., Apr., May • Max. group size: 60; can accommodate 120 for 2 hrs. paired with Museum Center visit - Learn about the history of lighting in the 2 hour program that takes place at the 1850s Plum Bayou Log House and on the historic grounds.
-You’ll visit the blacksmith, hand dip your own beeswax candle, and learn how pioneers saw when it got dark.
+You’ll visit the blacksmith, hand dip your own beeswax candle, and learn how pioneers navigated in the dark.

 2 hours • $4 each • Thursdays in Oct., Nov., Mar., Apr., May • Max. group size: 120 - Learn about the different occupations of surveying, laundry, and printmaking that the people who lived or visited our block had by doing the job yourself.
 But it was not all work for those in the 1800s so you also get the chance to learn about and play pioneer games and make your own pioneer toy to take home with you.